PGM-Lab/InferPy/docs/notes/guideinference.rst

-The API defines the set of algorithms and methods used to perform inference in a probabilistic model :math:`p(x,z,\theta)` (where :math:`x` are the observations, :math:`z` the local hidden variibles, and :math:`\theta` the global parameters of the model).
+The API defines the set of algorithms and methods used to perform inference in a probabilistic model :math:`p(x,z,\theta)` (where :math:`x` are the observations, :math:`z` the local hidden variables, and :math:`\theta` the global parameters of the model).
 More precisely, the inference problem reduces to compute the posterior probability over the latent variables given a data sample